washucode/Quotes/README.md

 # Quotes
-A website that allows user to upload,like delete quotes.
+A website that allows user to upload,like and  delete quotes.

 ## Author
 ESTHER WACHUKA